DerGuru/The-Resonant/New Chapters/Part3/P3-09_Consulting_Malvek.md

 Lina looked at Jason.
 Milo looked at Jason.
 Waiting for his decision.

 Jason closed his eyes.
-Felt RAE's presence—steady, committed, purposeful.
+Felt RAE's presence - steady, committed, purposeful.

 *This is why I exist,* she said simply. *To help.
 To prevent harm.
 To regulate dangerous harmonics.
 I choose this.*